W427697/Discord-/docs/get-started/vue3-vite.md

 ### In a project without Storybook

-Follow the prompts after running this command in your Next.js project's root directory:
+Follow the prompts after running this command in your Vue project's root directory:

 <!-- prettier-ignore-start -->